MattKear/ardupilot/libraries/AP_Scripting/applets/ThrustStand/README.md

 - Log air temperature, relative humidity, and pressure.
 - Arm ArduCopter via GCS.
 - Switch toggle safety switch.
-- Throttle ramp will begin, stopping to dwell at configured steps.
-- Throttle will automatically ramp up and then back down.
+- Throttle will ramp up and test will begin.
+- Test will be performed  automatically, as per configuration.
-- Throttle will sit at MOT_SPIN_MIN once test has completed.
+- Throttle will ramp down and sit at MOT_SPIN_MIN once test has completed.
 - Switch toggle safety switch to both safe and disarm system.

 ## Test Modes

 Copter flight modes are used as a proxy for thrust stand modes.
 The below describes which copter modes correlates to the thrust stand modes.

+You must set the flight modes below, via the GCS, to use the corresponding thrust stand modes described below.

 - **Stabilise:** Stepped throttle ramp for expo calculations
 - **Alt_Hold** - Throttle mode hold, ramps to THST_MAX_THR and holds for THST_HOLD_S